m-bartlett/pavol-dunst/README.md

 ```

 ### Custom Icons
-In theory this application supports adding custom icons, however this was not intended as a first-class feature.
-Consequently, there is no minification pipeline to reduce the embedded SVG string body sizes.
-This application renders icon colors dynamically by implementing CSS classes that get passed to the RSVG rendering backend.
-To reduce compiled binary size, these CSS classes are not named verbosely.
+In theory this application supports adding custom icons, simply modify the .svg files in [`svg/`](src/svg/).
+However, this was not intended as a first-class feature so there is no minification pipeline to reduce the embedded SVG string body sizes (the user will need to manually minify their SVGs).
+This application renders icon colors dynamically by implementing CSS classes referenced in the CSS stylesheet that get passed to the RSVG rendering backend.
+To reduce compiled binary size, these CSS classes are currently named with just a single character.
 One may find the raw CSS stylesheet string that gets passed to the icon rendering in [`svg.cpp`](src/svg.cpp), however a more semantically expressive version follows:
 ```css
 * { --primary: #fff; --secondary: #888; } /* librsvg doesn't support var() in stylesheet rendering, this is just for explanation */
 .A { fill: var(--primary); stroke:none }  /* class A is "fill this path with the primary color */